 Suspicious activity is being reported nowadays by the users of American Express service.
 The users are receiving an email from a fake AmEx email address.

 Such fake email addresses usually contain the word American Express or its variables in them to trick the users into believing that the email is from the official source.

 As per this email, some unusual account activity on your account has given rise to serious security, therefore you are required to click the given link for logging in and securing your account.

 But, this email is definitely not from American Express.
 It is a widespread phishing scam which is designed to fool you into sending your financial and personal information to the notorious cyber criminals.
 Clicking on the link will take you to a fake American Express website which will ask you to submit your credit card information, contact and personal details.

-Here are three screenshots taken from the phishing link that comes with the fake American Express email:
+Here are three screenshots from the phishing link that comes with the fake American Express email:

 If you ever receive such emails, never click any of the links nor open attachments which are contained in those emails.
-The attachments usually sent in those emails include malwares or other virus softwares which get incorporated into your operating system.
-The hackers can then use those softwares to steal the data saved into your computer and to retrieve their required information which may be personal details, contact details or your financial details such as credit card numbers and their passwords.
+The attachments usually sent in those emails include malware or other virus software which gets incorporated into your operating system.
+The hackers can then use that software to steal the data saved into your computer and to retrieve their required information which may be personal details, contact details or your financial details such as credit card numbers and their passwords.